shawngraham/cdh2020/content/en/tutorials/excel.md

 barplot(years, main="Publication Year", xlab="Year", ylab="Number of Articles")
 ```

-There’s a lot of material in 1789, another peak around 1819, againg in the late 1830s.
+There’s a lot of material in 1789, another peak around 1819, again in the late 1830s.
 We can ask ourselves now: is this an artefact of the data, or of our collection methods?
 This would be a question a reviewer would want answers to.
 Let’s assume for now that these two plots are ‘true’ — that, for whatever reasons, only Edinburgh and Glasgow were concerned with these colonial reports, and that they were particularly interested during those three periods.
 This is already an interesting question that we as historians would want to explore.
+How would you then go about investigating this question?
+What other kind of data would you need to collect, and how might you approach it?

 Try making some more visualizations like this of other aspects of the data.
 What other patterns do you see that are worth investigating?

 This [page](https://rstudio-pubs-static.s3.amazonaws.com/7953_4e3efd5b9415444ca065b1167862c349.html) shows you the code for some other basic visualizations.
 See if you can make some more visualizations.
-I've created a [tarsus.txt](/data/tarsus.txt) file and a [unicorn.txt](/data/unicorn.txt) file so that you can see how his code works (although you might wish to open both files in your sublime text editor and add more rows of data; careful: columns are separated by tabs.)
+I've provide a [tarsus.txt](/data/tarsus.txt) file and a [unicorn.txt](/data/unicorn.txt) file to work with his code, so that you can see how his code works (although you might wish to open both files in your sublime text editor and add more rows of data; careful: columns are separated by tabs.)
 Or you could try working with the CSTM data at the top of this page.

 Now, where things get _really_ interesting, for us as historians, is when we start working with statistical patterns in the words themselves.
 See for instance the tutorial [on topic models](/tutorials/topic-models).